DotZecker/tuiter/README.md

 $tweets = Tuiter::fromArchive(__DIR__ . '/your/awesome/path/to/tweets.csv');
 ```

-Now you are able to manager your tweets in a fluent way, for example:
+Now you are able to manage your tweets in a fluent way, for example:
 ```php
 $unwantedTweets = $tweets->retweets()->before('2014-05-20')->get();
 ```

-This is the list of filters avaliables:
+This is the list of available filters:
 * `->retweets($are = true)`
 * `->replies($are = true)`
 * `->before($date)`